-Established in 2017, the Bob D'Ottavi Scholarship is named after the late founder of Best Bricks & Pavers.
+Established in 2017, the Bob D'Ottavi Scholarship is named after the late founder of the company.

-Bob D'Ottavi migrated to Adelaide from the Italian town of Ascoli Piceno in 1954.
-Bob loved Adelaide and became an Australian citizen in 1966.
-For the last 25 years of his life, Bob would visit Italy every summer, making sure to always return to his home town.
+Bob D'Ottavi migrated to Adelaide from the Italian town of Ascoli in 1954.
+Bob came to love his adeopted home of Adelaide and became an Australian citizen in 1966.
+For the last 25 years of his life, Bob would visit Italy every summer - accompanied by his wife, and extended family - making sure to always return to his hometown.

 Two wonderful cities which he loved were so completely different.
 Because of this, Best felt the contrast would be of interest to any student of architecture.

-Due to the vast differences in the cities, Best thought it would be beneficial to show architecture students from each town what the other city is like.
-There are two recipients of the Scholarship each year, one being an architecture student at Adelaide University and one being an architecture student from the University of Camerino in Ascoli Piceno.
+Due to the significant contrasts of the cities, Best thought it would be beneficial to show architecture students from each town what the other city is like.
 Each student is fully funded by Best to spend two weeks in the other city, studying the architecture and experiencing a different way of life.

-Melissa Bullen, an architecture student at the University of Adelaide recently received the Scholarship and spent two weeks exploring the architecture of Ascoli Piceno, including a couple of days in Rome.
-Melissa spent her time with Architecture students from the University of Camerino, wandering through the town to find architecture that appealed to her.
+Melissa Bullen, an architecture student at the University of Adelaide recently received the Scholarship and spent two weeks exploring the architecture of Ascoli, including a couple of days in Rome.
+Melissa spent her time with Architecture students from the University of Camerino, wandering through the town on an easy quest to find jaw-dropping architecture.
 Melissa also met with professors from the University to discuss the unique architectural differences between the two cities.
-As with anyone visiting Italy, the amazing food that can be found in small towns throughout the country was a major highlight of the trip.
+As with anyone visiting Italy, the amazing food that can be found in small towns throughout the country was a major highlight of the journey.
 Melissa’s journal can be found here, which includes images, sketches and descriptions of inspiring buildings (and more about the incredible food).

 The 2019 winners of the Scholarship are soon to be announced.
 More information on this will be available shortly.